PhD Student, Murphy Lab, Department of Microbiology and Immunology

 Evelyn Sun, PhD

 Evelyn Sun completed her PhD thesis on the characterization of surfing motility, a novel form of bacterial motility, in Pseudomonas aeruginosa under in vitro cystic fibrosis mimicking conditions.
 During her PhD, she became passionate about teaching and the scholarship of teaching and learning.
 She completed a teaching as research (TAR) project on the effects of a first-year science communication course on students' science literacy funded by the Center for the Integration of Research, Teaching and Learning (CIRTL).
-She is currently a post-doctoral teaching fellow working expanding the number of course-based undergraduate research experiences (CUREs) offered in our undergraduate program to cover research in bacterial physiology, immunology, bioinformatics, synthetic biology, and environmental microbiology.
+She did her post-doctoral teaching fellowship in the department working with teaching faculty to create a suite of course-based undergraduate experiences (CUREs) in both data science and wet lab research.
+She currently teaches MICB 211, Foundations in Microbiology, and MICB 475, Data Science Research in Microbiology and Immunology.

 Marcia Graves, PhD